 “The perpetrators struck a densely populated neighborhood of Mogadishu.
 They have killed an unprecedented number of civilians.
 It is a revolting attack both in terms of its intent and impact,” he said.

-Mogadishu, a large city on the east African nation's coast, has endured high levels of violence for years.
-Al-Shabaab, an al Qaeda-linked terror group, has carried out several deadly car bomb attacks in the city.
+Mogadishu, a large city on the east African nation’s coast, has endured a lot of violence in recent years.